icopy-site/awesome-cn/docs/awesome/awesome-yew.md

 - [yew-nested-router](https://github.com/ctron/yew-nested-router) - A router that supported nesting, with Yew 0.20.
 - [turf](https://github.com/myFavShrimp/turf) - Macro based compile-time SCSS transpilation, CSS minification, and class name uniquification toolchain inspired by CSS modules.
 - [browser-panic-hook](https://github.com/ctron/browser-panic-hook) - A panic handler for browser environments, allowing to fail in an end-user friendly way.
+- [Rust Floating UI](https://floating-ui.rustforweb.org/) - Floating UI is a library that helps you create "floating" elements such as tooltips, popovers, dropdowns, and more.

 ### Wasm